Best Florida West Coast Beaches

 If you’re looking for some adventure, Clearwater Beach offers a wide range of water sports activities, including jet skiing, parasailing, and paddleboarding.
 You can also take a cruise to spot dolphins or even go on a thrilling speedboat ride.

 After a day of fun in the sun, you can relax and unwind at one of the beachfront restaurants or bars, where you can savor delicious seafood dishes and sip on tropical cocktails while enjoying the stunning sunset views.
 Clearwater Beach truly offers the perfect blend of natural beauty and vibrant entertainment.
+You can check hotel availability and cost here.
+If you want a guide to all the activities on Clearwater Beach, get the guide here.

 Siesta Key Beach – The Ultimate Relaxation Spot

 If you’re in search of a peaceful retreat, look no further than Siesta Key Beach.
 This barrier island, located just off the coast of Sarasota, is renowned for its award-winning beach and laid-back atmosphere.
+Currently ranked the 11th best beach in the world for families, Siesta Key will produce a memorable experience.

 Siesta Key Beach is famous for its powdery white sand, which is composed of 99% pure quartz.
 This unique feature gives the sand a cool, soft feel under your feet, making it a pleasure to walk along the shoreline.
 The beach is also known for its shallow, calm waters, making it a great spot for families with young children.